jyrikivinen/home/personal/academic_portfolio.md

       * Teacher (and responsible) of the course: R501RL210-3002 - Algebra, Geometry, and Trigonometry, Autumn 2021; in Finnish for Bachelor of Engineering (Machine Learning and Data Engineering, full time day studies) students
       * Teacher (and responsible) of the course: R504T46OJ-19003 - Linear Algebra, Autumn 2021; in Finnish for Bachelor of Engineering (Information and Communication Technology, blended studies) students
       * Teacher (and responsible) of the course: R504TL167-3001 - Linear Algebra (advanced), Autumn 2021; in Finnish for Bachelor of Engineering (Information and Communication Technology, Civil Engineering, Land Surveying; full time day studies) students
-      * Teacher (and responsible) of the course: R604ML90-3001 - Mathematics for forestry engineers, Autumn 2021; in Finnish for Bachelor of Engineering (Forestry Engineering, blended studies) students
+      * Teacher (and responsible) of the course: R604ML90-3001 - Mathematics for Forestry Engineers, Autumn 2021; in Finnish for Bachelor of Engineering (Forestry Engineering, blended studies) students
-      * Teacher (and responsible) of the course: TELU117OJ-19005 - Differential equations (advanced), Autumn 2021; in Finnish for Bachelor of Engineering (Information and Communication Technology, Civil Engineering, Land Surveying; full time day studies) students
+      * Teacher (and responsible) of the course: TELU117OJ-19005 - Differential Equations (advanced), Autumn 2021; in Finnish for Bachelor of Engineering (Information and Communication Technology, Civil Engineering, Land Surveying; full time day studies) students
-      * Guest lecturer: R599Y35-3001 - Intelligent data analytics and intelligent environments, Spring 2021; in Finnish for Master of Engineering (Knowledge Management) students
+      * Guest lecturer: R599Y35-3001 - Intelligent Data analytics and Intelligent Environments, Spring 2021; in Finnish for Master of Engineering (Knowledge Management) students
   * <u>Aalto University:</u> (teaching in English)
       * Course lecturer, responsible teacher: CS-E4890 Deep Learning, Autumn 2017; the (new) course had, nearly 300 student enrollments, 3 lecturers, and 5 teaching assistants
       * Course lecturer, responsible teacher: CS-E4050 Special Course in Machine Learning and Data Science V (P), Autumn 2016 (Deep Learning); the only lecturer